The Anglo-American Adventure

 If the colonists did not make much of a fuss over these restrictions, it is because they didn't think they were permanent; borders had been drawn between European and Indian lands before, and none of those borders lasted more than a few years.
 The colonists felt differently, however, when Parliament passed the Quebec Act in 1774.
 This expanded the borders of Quebec to the Ohio and Mississippi Rivers, restored the French tradition of private law, and declared Catholicism to be the official religion of the province; French Canadians could now participate in the government of their colony.
 From the settlers point of view, London was giving the lion's share of their newly won land to the enemy they had so recently defeated, and this enemy belonged to the church they feared the most!
 Fortunately for them, this act did not go into effect (if it had, Ohio, Indiana, Michigan, Illinois, Wisconsin and eastern Minnesota would now be part of Canada), but it succeeded in pacifying the French.
 The main results of the Quebec Act were that they kept French Canadians loyal when the American Revolution broke out, and the act provided one of the more obscure grievances Thomas Jefferson wrote down in the Declaration of Independence.

 As for the Thirteen Colonies, it was clear that they had grown up.
 Two million people now lived there, who could grow and manufacture almost anything they needed, and they had reached a stage where they were starting to produce their own art and literature.
-Over the years, the people in the colonies had three enemies that they feared the most: the French, the Indians, and the mother country's government.
+Over the years, the people in the colonies had four enemies that they feared more than any other: the French, the Indians, black slaves, and the mother country's government.
 Well, the recent war got rid of the French, and because there were more white men than red men north of the Rio Grande, the Indians weren't much of a threat anymore; even during Pontiac's Rebellion, major cities like Boston, New York and Philadelphia weren't in danger.
+As for the slaves, there were not yet enough of them to make slaveowners worry much about slave revolts; that danger would come after the nineteenth century began.
 That left the British government as the biggest potential threat to their way of life.
 During the war the number of Redcoats in the colonies increased, from 3,200 in 1754 to 8,000 in 1765.
 London justified keeping them through Pontiac's Rebellion by claiming they were needed to protect the colonies.
 However, the colonists did not believe the French would come back, and most of the ranger units, which were best suited for fighting the Indians, were disbanded after 1763.
 The remaining Redcoats were garrisoned in the cities; some colonists suspected they were not really there for defense.

 Wars are an expensive business, even for the winners, so after the French and Indian War, the government of England looked for ways to cut expenses and replenish the treasury.
 One way was to make the colonies pay a bigger share of their upkeep, now that they could afford to do so.
 In all the wars up to this point, the colonies had raised their own militias, but otherwise contributed nothing toward their defense.
 For this purpose the new prime minister, George Grenville, suggested some new taxes, with the goal of raising £100,000 a year.
 This seemed like a fair amount because London was currently spending three times as much on the colonies, and American taxes were only 1/26 as high as those in England.
 Accordingly, he first proposed the Sugar Act in 1764, which put a duty on molasses, at three pennies a gallon.
 But this only raised £45,000 in the first year, so in 1765 he proposed the farther-reaching Stamp Act to come up with the rest.
 Under this law, every legal document, permit, contract, newspaper, pamphlet, and even playing cards would have to carry a stamp, showing that the tax had been paid.
 Parliament unanimously passed the Stamp Act on March 22, 1765, and it went into effect later that year, on November 1.
 Again, Englishmen had paid this kind of tax for a while, so Grenville didn't expect much opposition to it.